POETRY FORMS AND TERMINOLOGY

 Haiku

-Helpful access to how-to's, articles and examples.
-Includes a dictionary of season words and links to other sites.
+Provides access to how-to's, articles, examples, a dictionary of season words and links to other sites.
 From AHApoetry.

 Haiku

-Dhugal J. Lindsay's excellent site on haiku; also links to tanka, renga, renku, and the difference between haiku and senryu.
+Articles on reading, writing and appreciating haiku, as well as background and links to tanka, renga, renku, and the difference between haiku and senryu.

 Links to Please